 The passport contains everything required for pets to move between countries in the European Union, plus to return to it after travelling to other countries.
 While other pets need to get a health certificate certified by their export country, a pet with an EU pet passport with a current rabies vaccine performed in the EU recorded in their passport can bypass this step.

 For this reason it’s also beneficial for pets regularly travelling to the EU from countries like the USA or Canada to get an EU pet passport.

 A number of other countries outside of the EU, mainly in Europe, also have a similar pet passport.

 For starters, the EU counts a small number of other countries and territories in Europe as applying rules equivalent to the EU for the transportation of pets.
-These countries are: Andorra, Gibraltar, Liechtenstein, Monaco, Norway, San Marino, Switzerland and Vatican City State.
+These countries and territories are: Andorra, Faroe Islands, Gibraltar, Greenland, Iceland, Liechtenstein, Monaco, Norway, San Marino, Switzerland and Vatican City State.

 I believe all of these countries have a pet passport similar to the EU, although maybe not the Vatican City given its small size!
 Certainly Norway has a pet passport that looks very similar to the EU pet passports, while Switzerland has a pet passport with a distinctive red cover.

-Another country outside of the EU with a pet passport is Turkey, with which features the Turkish symbol of a white crescent and star on a red background.
+Another country outside of the EU with a pet passport is Turkey, which features the Turkish symbol of a white crescent and star on a red background on the cover.
 Meanwhile, the UAE has falcon passports!